Saityi/a-tour-of-standard-ml/README.md

 ### M and I-variables

 Sometimes you may need threadsafe, mutable variables.
-Concurrent ML provides them in two flavours:
+Concurrent ML provides them in two flavours.

 #### I-variables